-Our executive compensation philosophy states that the purpose of compensation is to:
+The purpose of our executive compensation philosophy is to:

-- 1. Attract and retain highly qualified executives who provide leadership to the organization necessary to drive superior results; - 2.
-Reward senior executives for achieving measurable goals designed to drive superior company results; and - 3.
-Strengthen the commonality of interest between our stockholders and senior executives.
+- 1. attract and retain highly qualified executives who provide leadership to the organization necessary to drive superior results; - 2. reward senior executives for achieving measurable goals designed to drive superior company results; and - 3. strengthen the commonality of interest between our stockholders and senior executives.

-Our executive compensation programs promote our compensation philosophy by providing elements of compensation that are designed to support the three objectives of our executive compensation.
-Underlying the three purposes of executive compensation is a strong belief in a pay for performance philosophy.
-As a result, we place a significant portion of our executive officer compensation "at-risk" so that the level of "at risk" compensation actually earned by the executive depends on the Company's performance against specified financial, operational and strategic goals and objectives.
-In particular, we design our executive compensation programs to create incentives that promote short-term profitability and long-term value growth for our stockholders.
-To be successful, we must attract talent globally from the information technology, software development and services and financial payments markets.
+Underlying the three purposes of executive compensation is our strong belief in a pay-for-performance philosophy.
+As a result, we place a significant portion of our executive officer compensation "at-risk" so that the level of compensation actually earned by the executive depends on the Company's performance against specified financial, operational and strategic goals and objectives.
+As the following chart demonstrates, between 62% and 74% of the total on-target compensation provided to our Named Executive Officers is "at risk" compensation linked directly to the performance of the Company.

+We design our executive compensation programs to create incentives that promote a balance of short-term profitability, growth and success and long-term value growth for our stockholders.
+However, to be successful, we must attract talent globally from the information technology, software development and services and financial payments markets.
 Accordingly, we strive to design executive compensation programs that are competitive in these industries as well as across a broader spectrum of companies of comparable size and complexity in local and global markets.

 We compensate our executive officers with a mix of base salary, variable cash incentives and long-term equity incentives.
-Base salary is designed to provide a market competitive level of pay for each executive based on the executive's level within the organization and the executive's geographical location.
+Base salary is designed to provide a market competitive level of pay for each executive based on the executive's level within the organization.
 Variable cash and long-term equity incentives are designed to reward executives for their contributions to the Company's performance.
 Executive officer contributions are measured based on achievement of performance targets that correlate to increasing the market success of the business and stockholder value.
-These performance targets align our executives for short-term interests of our stockholders.
+These performance targets align our executives' incentives with the long-term and short-term interests of our stockholders.
 In aggregate, our programs support executive recruitment and retention and reward our executives for short-term operational performance while creating an incentive for future performance.